 As it is the season for pantomimes, I tried telling this leopard – “He’s behind you, oh no he’s not, oh yes he is”

 I returned from Kenya at the end of November, and have only now found the time to update my blog with some images from that trip.
-I was very lucky enough to spend two days with a leopard known as Tito with her two nearly fully grown cubs.
+I was lucky enough to spend two days with a leopard Tito with her two fully grown cubs.
 Seeing three leopards together like this is a very rare and special sight.
 I hope you like the images.

 I am honoured once again, to have been invited by Margot Raggett to contribute to the next in her series of books; Remembering Great Apes, following the success of her previous titles Remembering Rhinos and Remembering Elephants.